-If you’re running a business or providing service for people on the Internet, you probably want to rank #1 search result on Google.
+If you’re running a business or providing services for people on the Internet, you probably want to rank 1st in the search results on Google.
 Everyone wants that.
-However, it became hard to build referral traffic from Google on these days because of the competition and some other factors.
+However, it is becoming increasingly hard to build referral traffic from Google these days due to the massive competition and some other factors.

 Making the digital leap is not enough anymore.
 You need to develop some strategic tactics to make it possible.

-In this case, I provide this article to make you understand how to optimize your website in terms of featured snippets.
-If you’re an SEO expert and want to check out specific topics you can jump there through the table of content.
-However, I try to be as clear as possible to provide something useful to people who are fresh in this field.
+For this purpose, I wrote this article to help you understand how to optimize your website in terms of featured snippets.
+If you’re an SEO expert and want to check out specific topics you can jump there through the table of contents.
+However, I try to be as clear as possible to provide something useful to people who are new to this field.

 Hope you enjoy it!

 We can describe featured snippets as specific search results on the top of Google’s organic results below the ads in a box.
 It has a “position zero” which shows the answers to your questions on the first page.

 So, the main reason for their existence is to answer people’s questions.
 Of course, it’s valuable for both those who are looking for answers and those who are providing the answer.

 You may notice featured snippets on some search queries that begin with words like “who,” “where,” “what,” “why,” “when,” “how,” etc.

 Featured snippets make our life easier when you consider that we probably ask some questions on Google every day like “how to change my desktop background?” 🙂